 Postmodern cloud ERP strategy: the pace-layered approach

 One example of a balanced postmodern ERP strategy is the pace-layered approach, which was adapted from the architectural design principle of shearing layers, or pace-layering.
-This concept refers to buildings as composed of several different layers of change which evolve in different timescales.
+This concept refers to buildings as composed of several different layers of change that evolve in different timescales.
 In architectural design and technology systems, this leads to maximum adaptability by utilizing a granular approach.

 The Pace-Layered ERP strategy divides information technology systems into three categories or layers: